-Disappearance at Sea took place in and around te land-based Happisburgh lighthouse on the Norfolk coastline.
-English shoreline under threat of coastal erosion, Happisburgh town is progressively being consume by the dea, its lighthouse perpetually coming closer to the cliff edge.
+Disappearance at Sea took place in and around the land-based Happisburgh lighthouse on the Norfolk coastline.
+English shoreline under threat of coastal erosion, Happisburgh town is progressively being consumed by the sea, its lighthouse perpetually coming closer to the cliff edge.
 Created by Eleven Farrer House and choreographed by Gaelin Little, the site-specific dance performance was inspired by the late dance artists Rebbeca Skelton whose deep connection to the area lead to her own, unfulfilled, desire to create lighthouse performance pieces.
 Having herself a strong connection to Norfolk, Gaelin was invited by Jonathan Skelton develop the project.
 The music score was especially composed by James Luff.

 Happisburgh lighthouse is no longer active but has been preserved as a working light by the local community.
 We are very grateful to the Trustees of Happisburgh Lighthouse for granting permission for its use.

 “Disappearance at Sea was a very beautifully crafted, thought-provoking and spiritual experience”